-Roberts honored with showers Mrs. Shawn (Nicki) Roberts was honored with a baby shower on March 9, 1997, at the home of Carol Leake in Talco.
+Roberts honored with showers honored with a baby shower on March 9, 1997, at the home of Carol Leake in Talco.
 Hostess were Stephanie Barker, Jerilyn Goolsby, Mandi Kelley, Carol Leake and Barbara Russell.
 Finger foods, punch and cookie were served.
 Approximately 45 guests attended.
 The Roberts received many nice and useful gifts.
 Nicki was also honored with a baby shower on March 22, 1997, at the home of Janet Fry in Mt.
 Pleasant.
 Lee Ann Brown and Janet Fry were hostess.
-Cake squares, cookies and Mrs. Shawn (Nicki) Roberts was phored with a baby shower on March 1997, at the home of Carol Leake ceived many nice and useful gifts.
+Cake squares, cookies and Mrs. Shawn (Nicki) Roberts was punch were served.
+Approximately 25 guests attended.
+The Roberts received many nice and useful gifts.
 On April 1, 1997, Nicki was honored with a baby shower at Guaranty Bank in Mt.
 Pleasant.
 Hostess were fellow coworkers from the credit department, including; Bry Baker, Sherri Brabham, Cindy McLeroy, Gay Poole, Betty Reese, Rene Rodgers and Renee Sparks.
 Punch and cookies were served.
 Approximately 35 guests attended.
 Nicki received many nice and useful gifts.
 Shower held for Becky White Becky White, bride-elect of Brian Hurst, was honored with a bridal shower Saturday afternoon, April 19, at the home of Mary Ann Ward.
 More than 40 guests registered to honor Miss White.
 She received a nice assortment of gifts.
 The hostesses presented her with an eight piece set of Farberware cookware.
 In keeping with Miss White's musical background, she chose stainless flatware called Mandolin.
 Special guests at the shower were the bride-elect's mother, Alice Ann White, and the prospective groom's mother, Barbara Hurst, from Axtell.
 Hostesses for the shower were Shirley Anderson, Kay Byndas, Bobbie Damron, Linda Eilers, Gerlyn Gray, Kay Ross, Donna Rozell, Paula Speir, June Stanley, Miriam Stephenson, Sandra Stockton, Jane Strawn, Mary Ann Ward, Maggie Williams and Clarice Vaughan